aureuserp/dev-docs/src/master/plugins/plugin.md

 # Overview

-The `BlogPlugin` class integrates a blogging module into Aureus ERP using FilamentPHP.
+The `BlogPlugin` class integrates a blogging module into AureusERP using FilamentPHP.
 It allows the registration of Filament resources, pages, clusters, and widgets dynamically based on the active panel (`admin` or `customer`).

 ## Plugin Structure